 Only geometry manipulations (e.g. in CAD clean-up or meshing software) having the sole purpose of reproducing exactly the same geometry previously solved in CFD (to a tolerance of 1.5mm scaled to a 1:1 car) are allowed.
 This tolerance is introduced only to allow for unintentional and incidental changes in geometry detail caused by the revisions in software and process.
 For the avoidance of doubt, static changes to car attitude (ride height, roll, yaw and steer) are permitted.
-Dynamic attitude changes are not permitted.
+Dynamic attitude changes as well as front wing flap angle, rear wing upper most element position or tyre shape changes are not permitted.
 Modifications to surface and volume mesh resolution and type as well as the extent of the far field domain are allowed.

-2.6 For each aerodynamic reporting period defined in the Appendix to the F1 Sporting Regulations, for each nominated computer/cluster, each competitor must use either 'Option A' in Paragraph 2.7 2.6 or 'Option B' in Paragraph 2.8 2.7 for declaring RCFDs.
+For each aerodynamic reporting period defined in the Appendix to the F1 Sporting Regulations, for each nominated computer/cluster, each competitor must use either 'Option A' in Paragraph 2.7 or 'Option B' in Paragraph 2.8 for declaring RCFDs.